akanksh5/akanksh5/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on Backend Technologies
-- 🌱 I’m currently learning Rust
+- 🌱 I’m learning Rust
 - 💬 Ask me about Backend Engineering Tech